-Defendant has publically stated that there are “some serious problems” with California’s recall laws and that she believes that replacement candidates should not win the recall election with a plurality vote even though that is in California’s Constitution.
-(RJN, Exh.
+Defendant has publicly stated that there are “some serious problems” with California’s recall laws and that she believes that replacement candidates should not win the recall election with a plurality vote even though that is in California’s Constitution (RJN, Exh.
 5).

 This Court should grant the Applicants’ intervention for two independent reasons: